Based on a private ecological reserve in northern Costa Rica, our volunteer project acts as a home for rescued wild animals.

 Greenheart Travel combines significant service work with exciting excursions and cultural activities depending on your group’s needs.
 We can accommodate groups from 4-25 individuals with project lengths ranging from 1-4 weeks.

-Benefits to traveling as a group:
+Benefits of traveling as a group:

 For customized group itineraries and pricing, please contact us to talk to a personal program manager at firstname.lastname@example.org.